sindresorhus/internal-ip/readme.md

 });
 ```

+The module relies on tools provided by most operating systems.
+One notable exception may be the `ip` command which is used on Linux.
+If it's missing, it can usually be installed with the `iproute2` package in your package manager.

 In the case no address can be determined, `::1` or `127.0.0.1` will be returned as a fallback.
 If you think this is incorrect, please open an [issue](https://github.com/sindresorhus/internal-ip/issues/new).